fechbmaster/3DNIRmapper/README.md

 </div>

-...by projecting them to the image area and resolve the overlapping parts like this...
+...by projecting them to the image area and resolving the overlapping parts as shown here:

 <div align="center">